a man's hands in handcuffs and is arrested for assault and battery

 Aggravated battery occurs when a person (1) actually and intentionally touches or strikes another person and (2) intentionally or knowingly causes great bodily harm, permanent disability, or disfigurement or (3) uses a deadly weapon.
 This offense is a second-degree felony, punishable by up to 15 years in prison and a maximum fine of $10,000.

-Defenses Against Assault and Battery in Sarasota
+Defenses Against Assault and Battery

 Van Elswyk Law has extensive experience handling assault and battery cases.
 As a former prosecutor, Brice Van Elswyk has insight into the tactics the state uses to gain convictions and will choose the best line of defense.